Alexandertheasian02/Online-Shopping-System/README.md

 4. To open the GUI, select the "Open GUI" option from the console menu.

 ## Design and Implementation
-The system is designed and implemented according to the Object-oriented principles, using UML diagrams and the following classes:
+The system is designed and implemented according to the Object-oriented principles and the following classes:

 * Product: an abstract class that represents a product, with attributes for the product ID, name, number of available items, and price.
 * Electronics: a subclass of Product that represents an electronics product, with additional attributes for the brand and warranty period.